Design By Day Branding Project Terms & Conditions

 11.9.2 in full and in cleared funds to our Client bank account which will be notified to you.

-11.11 Our Charges are exclusive of value added tax chargeable for the time being which, will be set out in addition in our invoice and shall be payable in full by the Client.
+11.11 Our Charges are exclusive of value added tax chargeable for the Services which will be set out in addition in our invoice and shall be payable in full by you in accordance with 11.9.

 11.12 If the Client fails to make any payment by the due date referred to in clause 11.9 above we shall charge interest on any overdue sums at the rate of 2% per cent per annum above [National Westminster Bank Plc’s] base rate from time to time.
 Such interest shall accrue on a daily basis from the due date until actual payment of the overdue amount, whether before or after judgment.
 The Client shall pay the interest together with the overdue amount.